-The VA Finder tool came about as a way for her to connect her “graduates” with clients in need of their services.
+The complimentary VA Finder service came about as a way for her to connect her “graduates” with clients in need of their services.
+Nothing fills Gina’s “bucket” more than helping both sides win in business by finding and supporting each other!

 About Virtual Assistant Finder

-Gina launched the Virtual Assistant Finder in late 2016 and has already helped place dozens of qualified VAs with clients around the world (though predominantly in North America).
+Gina launched the Virtual Assistant Finder in late 2016 and has already helped place hundreds of qualified VAs with clients around the world (though predominantly in North America).

 How it Works

-How it works is you fill in a form describing your business and the role you envision for your assistant.
+All you have to do is fill out a short questionnaire asking you to describe your business and the role you envision for your assistant.
 When I tested the service for a recent hire, it asked if I’d ever worked with a VA before, how many hours a week I projected this role to be, my expected budget, and the skills and qualities I was looking for in an ideal candidate.

-Once you submit your payment (a one-time fee) and your information, Gina shares the opportunity with her network of vetted VAs and they’ll pitch you directly.
+Once you submit your information, Gina shares the opportunity with her network of vetted VAs and they’ll pitch you directly.

 I ended up getting 4 or 5 responses, interviewed 2 candidates, and hired one.
 From what I could tell, the candidates included mostly work from home moms.

-Gina’s VA grads are primarily based in the US and Canada, and are trained in social media, administrative tasks, and generally what it’s like to work with clients remotely.
-She has dedicated classes on becoming a freelance writer and on becoming a Pinterest VA, which is actually the role I was hiring for.
+Gina’s VA grads are primarily based in the US and Canada and are trained in social media, administrative tasks, and generally what it’s like to work with clients remotely.
+She has dedicated classes on becoming a freelance writer, email management, project management, social media management, and even co-created a program, niching down to helping clients with their Pinterest marketing needs, which is actually the role I was hiring for.

-One advantage that I see is that each person in Gina’s talent pool has made a proactive investment in their business.
+One advantage that I see is that each person in Gina’s talent pool has made a proactive investment in their business – both in time and resources to get started, grow, and scale over time.

-If you’re looking for someone with that kind of specialist training, I think it’s a pretty compelling value proposition, especially at the current price point.
+If you’re looking for someone with that kind of specialist training, I think it’s a pretty compelling value proposition, especially at the current price point – FREE!.

 Plans and Pricing